Cossacks: Music

 The official military march of Russian Cossacks units is Cossacks in Berlin, composed by Dmitry Pokrass and Daniil Pokrass, with lyrics being made by Caesar Solodar.
-Solodar was present when Field Marshal Wilhelm Keitel signed the act of surrender to allied forces.
+Solodar was present when Field Marshal Wilhelm Keitel signed the act of surrender to Allied forces.
 That same day, he left for Moscow and by the evening of 9 May, the song was written.
-The lyrics are as follows:
+The lyrics detail an interaction between a Cossack and a girl from Berlin.